Tammy Thomas: Doping

 Thomas returned to cycling in 2001, and got in touch with Patrick Arnold, an organic chemist known for introducing a number of synthetic steroids into the market, including one that he created himself, THG ("the clear").
 From 2000 to 2002, Arnold supplied her with drugs every few months–including her silver medal run at the 2001 UCI Track Cycling World Championships.
 However, her career all but ended on March 14, 2002, when she tested positive for an anabolic steroid during an out-of-competition test conducted by the United States Anti-Doping Agency.
-According to USADA agent Tom McVay, Thomas appeared to be shaving her beard when he arrived.
 Anti-doping specialist Don Catlin identified the substance in Thomas' sample as norboletone, a previously unknown steroid.
 On August 31, 2002; USADA banned Thomas from cycling for life.

 Catlin's discovery triggered a federal investigation into the source of the norboletone in Thomas' system, which ultimately led to the Bay Area Laboratory Co-operative, a company that supplied steroids to athletes.
 As the BALCO scandal mushroomed, investigators for the Internal Revenue Service questioned Thomas in hopes of proving a direct link between the steroid and BALCO.
-However, when she appeared before a grand jury, Thomas claimed Arnold only gave her legal supplements.
-This contradicted Arnold’s testimony that he did in fact supply her steroids.
-Additionally, University of Colorado endocrinologist Margaret Wiseman testified that when she examined Thomas, she had "very masculine" body features, including a full beard, male-pattern balding, and hair on her chest and arms.
+However, when she appeared before a grand jury, Thomas claimed Arnold only gave her legal supplements because these substances were not illegal according to federal statute.
+University of Colorado endocrinologist Margaret Wiseman testified that when she examined Thomas, she had "very masculine" body features.
 In 2006, she was indicted on six counts of perjury and obstruction of justice.
 She was convicted on two of those counts in 2008 and sentenced to five years' probation, six months' house arrest, and 500 hours of community service.
 The conviction ended her hopes of becoming a lawyer; most states do not grant a law license to convicted felons.

 Aftermath

 Thomas remained defiant for some years after her lifetime ban.
 However, in a 2013 interview with USA Today, she expressed remorse for doping, and also claimed that she was sexually abused by Laborde and Dickie.
-While most of the male characteristics triggered by her steroid use have receded, she was left physically weaker than her parents, and was left with a number of permanent health problems that will only increase with age.
+While most of the male characteristics triggered by her steroid use have receded, she was left physically weaker than her parents.
+She also suffered from chronic fatigue, depression, anxiety and sleep disorders, conditions that will only get worse with age.
+Without health insurance, she sometimes had to skip the medicines she must take to deal with the steroid-related problems and is unable to afford the "intensive therapy" she felt she needed long term.

 In 2017, USADA reduced Thomas' ban from competition to time served, citing her advocacy against doping and remorse for her actions.